aguslr/multibootusb/README.md

 ## Creating a bootable USB drive

-Connect an USB drive with a FAT32 partition to your computer and mount the partition.
+Connect a partitioned USB drive to your computer and mount it.

 1. Create a directory named *boot* to store GRUB's configuration files, and a directory named *isos* to store ISO files: